-Hattie, a Korean American violinist, is a professional, freelance performer and a dedicated violin teacher based in Manhattan.
+Korean-American violinist Hattie is a professional freelance performer and dedicated teacher based in Manhattan.
 She has extensive experience performing contemporary and classical music.

 Born in Seoul and raised in Texas, Hattie started playing the violin at the age of nine.
 She has studied with Arnaud Sussmann and Jennifer Frautschi, violin performance faculty at Stony Brook University.
 She holds Master's degrees in violin performance from Manhattan School of Music and Indiana University’s Jacobs School of Music, and a Bachelor’s degree in violin performance from Oberlin College and Conservatory.